hugowschneider/fastgraphql/README.md

 ## Query and Mutation

-Following the same approach with annotation driven defitions, query and mutations can easily be defined using `FastGraphQL.graphql_query` and `FastGraphQL.mutation`.
+Following the same approach with annotation driven definitions, query and mutations can easily be defined using `FastGraphQL.graphql_query` and `FastGraphQL.mutation`.

-Note that all function arguments annotated with `FastGraphQL.graphql_query_field` are considered to be input arguments for the GraphQL API and simples types and **Pydantic** models can be used and arguments and also as return type and they don't need to be explicitly annotated.
+Note that all function arguments annotated with `FastGraphQL.graphql_query_field` are considered to be input arguments for the GraphQL API and simple types and **Pydantic** models can be used and arguments and also as return type and they don't need to be explicitly annotated.

 ```python